rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 The project results include detailed analysis, model performance metrics, and visualizations that provide insights into the predictive power of the models used.

 ![Model results table](img/ModelMeasurementsPlot.png)

 Our top four models (test accuracy) are BaggineClassifier, BernoulliNB, XGBClassifier and EnsembleHardVoting.

 Defining avoidable bias as 1.0 - train accuracy.
-1.0 is argeuably an unrealistic figure for human level error.
+1.0 is arguably an unrealistic figure for human level error.
 We can justify it given that over 250 submissions reported perfect accuracy scores.

-Defining variance as the spreaed between test error and train error.
-Typically it is better to use the difference in dev errer (validation error) and training error.
+Defining variance as the spread between test error and train error.
+Typically it is better to use the difference in dev error (validation error) and training error.
 In the case of our models, there is a wide margin between validation error and test error so we are including it in our variance error calculation.

 ![Model variance indicator](img/BiasVariancePlot.png)

 As a general rule for model performance, we want to work on improving the greater error (bias or variance).

-### 3. TensorFlow Decision Forest - Titanic
+### 5. TensorFlow Decision Forest - Titanic
 **Project Highlights:**
 - **TensorFlow Expertise:** Applies TensorFlow, a leading deep learning library, to decision forest models, highlighting my versatility with different machine learning frameworks.
 - **Innovative Techniques:** Demonstrates the application of decision forests within TensorFlow, integrating deep learning capabilities with traditional models.